Lcraig12/SceneToSceneProject/README.md

 A short game about a wizard trying to get some gems.
-3 Scenes with NPC's, collectible crystals, and enemies with patrolling and tracking AI.
+3 Scenes with friendly NPC's, collectible floating crystals, and numerous enemies with patrolling and tracking AI.

+3 Scenes:
+- Scenic Meadow on a Bright Day
+- Creepy Blue Dungeon
+- Escape Back to Home

 To interact with objects in the game, hover with the mouse and press e!
 (Talk with NPC's, swap scenes)